olehsmysh/udpipe_example/README.md

 ## Step 5
 Now you can work with UDPipe.
-For example, you may create a new Python file and use cURL to send and receive the data from the server via files.
+For example, you may create a new Python file and use cURL to send and receive the data from the server via files like this:

     os.system(
     "curl -F model=ukr -F data='@INPUT.txt' -F tokenizer= -F tagger= -F parser= http://localhost:(PORT)/process > OUTPUT.txt")

-* `INPUT.txt` - raw text for the analyzer.
+* `INPUT.txt` - file with raw text for the analyzer with the full path.
 * `OUTPUT.txt` - empty file where the result of the analyzer will be written.
 * `ukr` - model name (Ukrainian in the example)
 * `(PORT)` - the port you have chosen.